edgedb/edgedb/docs/stdlib/sequence.rst

     type from a given expression is tracked properly to guarantee schema referential integrity.

-    However, the operation of a sequence type is determined at runtime via. a query argument.
-It must be queried from the ``schema::ScalarType`` object
+    It doesn't work in every use case, though.
+If in your use case, the sequence type must be determined at run time via a query argument, you will need to query it from the ``schema::ScalarType`` set directly:
-    directly:

     .. code-block:: edgeql